mgrimald/ft_sh1/README.md

 Possibility to set a personnalised prompt by setting PROMPT_MESS with the wanted element.
 (PROMPT_MESS can be set with other env variables and colors but it needs to be properly formated. (inhibitors help a lot)) basic interception and inhibition of a few signal (^Z and ^C)

+if you find any crash or leaks, please report them to mgrimald@student.42.fr

+ENJOY :-D